 Fire has a unique ability to symbolize many things at the same time.
 It might be difficult to interpret fire in literature and religion in the way it was meant because it could mean multiple things.
 For example, did the author want to symbolize life or death?
 Rebirth or torment?

 More often than not, to understand the intended meaning behind the symbolization we need to do our best to think about the context in which it is being used.
-When reading literature or religious scriptures for their contextual readings, we have more chance of seeing what the intent behind the writing was.
+When reading literature or religious scriptures for their contextual readings, we have more chances of seeing what the intent behind the writing was.

 As you can see from our article there is a wide range of ways in which fire is used as a symbol with each one having lots of different meanings.
 In all honesty, we have only just scratched the surface on this topic.
 To fully understand all of the ways fire is used as a symbol more work needs to be done.